-- A specification document that contains the material to be reviewed - the individual features of each element - such as a Model Overview, List of Issues or Maintenance Report, and - A management or review document that guides the reader in applying tests, checks and procedures across the Package, such a Phase Review, Test Plan or Training Plan to serve their purpose (although it is possible to edit them if you need to).
-They are therefore termed 'auto-generated documents'.
+- A specification document that contains the material to be reviewed the individual features of each element such as a Model Overview, List of Issues or Maintenance Report, and - A management or review document that guides the reader in applying tests, checks and procedures across the Package, such a Phase Review, Test Plan or Training Plan

-You can generate both kinds of document from one of a range of templates, or create a document without using any template.
+You can generate both kinds of document using a range of templates, or create a document without using any template.
 The templates are all those available through the Report Generator (specification documents) or Linked Document Editor (management documents), whether system-provided or user-designed.

-The specification documents automatically structure information from the Specification Manager according to the selected template and should not require further editing
+The specification documents automatically structure information from the Specification Manager according to the selected template and should not require further editing to serve their purpose (although it is possible to edit them if you need to).
+They are therefore termed 'auto-generated documents'.